APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-06-Fleeky-Hub-FLEEKY-CURTAINS-(page-3).md

 <h3>Communication Methods and Technologies</h3>
   <ul>
     <li>Email: Email communication can be used for formal and written communication between team members, stakeholders, and clients.
 It allows for the exchange of detailed information, documentation, and updates.</li>
-    <li>Project Management Software: Utilizing project management software, such as Trello, Asana, or Jira, can facilitate communication by providing a centralized platform for task management, progress tracking, and team collaboration.
+    <li>Project Management Software: Utilizing project management software, such as Trello, can facilitate communication by providing a centralized platform for task management, progress tracking, and team collaboration.
 These tools often include features like task assignment, file sharing, and commenting.</li>
-    <li>Online Meetings and Video Conferencing: Platforms like Zoom, Microsoft Teams, or Google Meet can be used to conduct virtual meetings, video conferences, and screen sharing sessions.
+    <li>Online Meetings and Video Conferencing: Platforms like Microsoft Teams can be used to conduct virtual meetings, video conferences, and screen sharing sessions.
 These tools enable real-time communication and discussion, even when team members are geographically dispersed.</li>
-    <li>Instant Messaging: Tools like Slack or Microsoft Teams can be used for quick and informal communication among team members.
+    <li>Instant Messaging: Tools like Microsoft Teams can be used for quick and informal communication among team members.
 Instant messaging allows for real-time conversations, file sharing, and team collaboration.</li>
-    <li>Document Collaboration Tools: Platforms like Google Docs, Microsoft Office 365, or Dropbox Paper enable multiple users to collaborate on the same document simultaneously.
+    <li>Document Collaboration Tools: Platforms like Microsoft Office 365 enable multiple users to collaborate on the same document simultaneously.
 This facilitates real-time editing, commenting, and version control.</li>
     <li>In-person Meetings: Face-to-face meetings can be scheduled for important discussions, project reviews, or decision-making processes.
 These meetings provide an opportunity for more in-depth and interactive communication.</li>
-    <li>File Sharing Platforms: Platforms like Google Drive, Dropbox, or SharePoint can be used to store and share project-related documents, files, and resources.
+    <li>File Sharing Platforms: Platforms like SharePoint can be used to store and share project-related documents, files, and resources.
 This ensures that team members have access to the latest versions of files and promotes collaboration.</li>
     <li>Project Dashboard: Creating a project dashboard or intranet site can serve as a centralized hub for project information, updates, announcements, and important documents.
 It provides a single source of truth for all stakeholders to access project-related information.</li>
-    <li>Social Collaboration Tools: Social collaboration platforms like Yammer, Workplace by Facebook, or Microsoft Yammer can be used to foster a sense of community and collaboration within the project team.
+    <li>Social Collaboration Tools: Social collaboration platforms like Facebook can be used to foster a sense of community and collaboration within the project team.
 These platforms enable team members to share updates, ideas, and engage in discussions.</li>
     <li>Mobile Communication: Utilizing mobile communication technologies, such as text messaging or mobile apps, can enable quick and convenient communication among team members, especially when they are on the go.</li>
   </ul>